T20X/notes/C++StandardChangesByMyself.md

-#  potentially overlapping suboject cannot be copied to non-overlapping one!
+#  The concept of "potentially overlapping subobject" is not with reference to another object.
+It's an absolute concept

 For any object (other than a potentially-overlapping subobject) of trivially copyable type T, whether or not the object holds a valid value of type T, the underlying bytes ([intro.memory]) making up the object can be copied into an array of char, unsigned char, or std​::​byte ([cstddef.syn]).28 If the content of that array is copied back into the object, the object shall subsequently hold its original value.
 [Example 1: